Mohammad Yunus (Indian politician): Activities of Mohammad Yunus' sons

-His eldest son, Mohammad Yaqub Yunus, inherited his father's judicial heritage while staying out of politics, died in 1947 at the age of 40 while serving as a standing counsel for the Government of Bihar.
+His eldest son, Mohammad Yaseen Yunus, inherited his father's judicial heritage while staying out of politics, died in 1947 at the age of 40 while serving as a standing counsel for the Government of Bihar.
 Most of his political and business legacy was passed down to his younger son, Mohammad Yaqub Yunus (founding president of Bihar Muslim Majlis Mushawarat).
 Dar-ul-Mallik, his mansion, was afterwards turned into the Grand Hotel, while another portion became an Oriental Bank which was eventually demolished in the late 1990s.
 His grandson, Baber Yunus, who manages the Yunus Construction Company in Patna, erected the Grand Apartment in its place.

-In addition to serving as standing counsel for the Government of Bihar in the Patna High Court, Muhammad Yasin Yunus, his second son, served as his father's political secretary, particularly during the key period of the Muslim Independent Party's formation and during his father's tenure as Chief Minister.
+In addition to serving as standing counsel for the Government of Bihar in the Patna High Court, Muhammad Yasin Yunus, his eldest son, served as his father's political secretary, particularly during the key period of the Muslim Independent Party's formation and during his father's tenure as Chief Minister.
 He was appointed as standing counsel to the Bihar government in 1945 and received the letter appointing him as a judge in the Patna High Court.
 He died in 1946.

 Mohammad Yaqub Yunus, a Patna High Court advocate, was a younger son who founded the All India Muslim Majlis-e- Mushawarat in 1967.
 He also held the position of President of the Aligarh Muslim University Old Boys Association in Bihar for a very long time and led the Aligarh Movement when the AMU came under scrutiny during the rule of Indira Gandhi.

 Academic and judicial affairs

-Yunus moved to England in 1903 to join the Society of the Middle Temple, and was admitted to the bar on January 26, 1906.
-He was admitted as a Barrister of the High Court of Justice of London on January 27.
+Yunus moved to England in 1903 to join the Society of the Middle Temple, and was admitted to the bar on 26 January 1906.
+He was admitted as a Barrister of the High Court of Justice of London on 27 January.
 After just a brief period of practice in England, he returned to India in April 1906, and at the age of 22, he enrolled as an advocate in the Calcutta High Court Bar.
 In 1906, he began his legal career in the Patna District Court before rising to the position of Senior Advocate.
 He actively contested matters in the Privy Council of England, the Federal Court of Delhi, the Patna High Court, and the High Court of Calcutta.